the General Assembly designated 150,000 acres north of the Ohio River for land grants to qualified members of the Illinois Regiment

 Source: HathiTrust, Conquest of the country northwest of the river Ohio 1778-1783; and life of Gen. George Rogers Clark (by William Hayden English, 1896)

-In 1783, the General Assembly modified the terms and required that a 1,000-acre parcel of the total 150,000 acres be surveyed into 1/2 acre lots for the town of Clarksville.
-The legislature named the first ten trustees for the new town, and assigned the trustees the responsibility for selling the 2,000 lots.
-There was no requirement for the trustees to live in Clarksville, and when one died or resigned the other trustees replaced him without local elections.
-Not until sometime after 1889 were the trustees required to live in the town and be elected by town residents.3
+In the same law, the legislature required that a 1,000-acre parcel be surveyed into 1/2 acre lots for the town of Clarksville.
+The legislature named the officers as the first ten trustees for the new town, and assigned to the trustees the responsibility for selling the 2,000 lots.
+There was no requirement for the trustees to live in Clarksville; when one died or resigned, the other trustees replaced him without local elections.
+Not until sometime after 1889 were the trustees required to live in the town and be elected by town residents.4

 The remaining 149,000 acres of the Clark's Grant were distributed only to members of the Illinois Regiment.
-Revolutionary War soldiers who served in other Virginia units were eligible for lands in the two Virginia Military Districts, but not in Clark's Grant.
+Revolutionary War soldiers who served in other Virginia units were eligible for lands in the two Virginia Military Districts, but only Illinois Regiment soldiers qualified for land within Clark's Grant.

-Officers of the Illinois Regiment determined that grants would be awarded only to those soldiers and officers who had enlisted in the Illinois Regiment prior to January 2, 1781, and had served for three years or to the end of the war.4
+Officers of the Illinois Regiment determined that grants would be awarded only to those soldiers and officers who had enlisted in the Illinois Regiment prior to January 2, 1781.
+In order to receive a portion of the Clark's Grant of 150,000 acres, soldiers had to have served prior to the capture ("reduction") of the British posts on the northwest side of the Ohio, or for three years, or to the end of the war.
+The 10 commissioners decided:5

 where George Rogers Clark retired to live in Clarksville is now part of the Falls of the Ohio State Park